 The majority of my teaching has thus far focused on social research methods modules.
 I also regularly teach modules on social inequality.
 I am currently on research leave, but I am happy to discuss with prospective PhD students interested in undertaking sociological investigations on time-use research or disability and social inequality.

-I joined the Department of Sociology and the Warwick Q-step Centre in 2014.
-Before coming to Warwick, I was John Adams Career Development Fellow at the Centre for Longitudinal Studies of UCL Institute of Education and pre-doctoral Marie Curie Fellow at the University of Surrey.
-My first degree was in Politics and Economics but my interests changed completely when I was introduced to Sociology at the University of Cambridge (M.Phil).
-I obtained my doctorate from the Department of Sociology of the University of Surrey.
-During my doctoral studies, I was also visiting researcher at Sciences Po Paris.
+Before coming to Warwick, I was John Adams Career Development Fellow at the Centre for Longitudinal Studies of UCL Institute of Education, and pre-doctoral Marie Curie Fellow at the University of Surrey, where I also obtained my doctorate.
+I was first introduced to Sociology at the University of Cambridge (M.Phil).
+Prior to this, I studied International Relations and Economics in Greece, where I am originally from.

 I often get asked about my Greek surname that is somewhat difficult to pronounce.
 The correct pronunciation is here [hadziθeoˈhaɾi]